erikvorhes/dotcom/src/content/notes/exit-pursued-bear.md

 date: 2006-04-21
 summary: The most famous (and possibly only) stage direction in Shakespeare
 tags:
-  - shakespeare
+  - Shakespeare
   - class handout
-  - the winters tale
+  - The Winter's Tale
   - drama
   - textual criticism
 ---